 When you let them sit in water for around an hour, they become squishy and see-through like Orbeez!

-This plan will make them a fun and edible replacement for those choking hazards while letting your baby squish them and play with their fun texture.
+Pour them into a bowl and let your baby squish them and play with their fun texture.

 Bags of Fun